RUL 05.67.400 – Department of Communication Reappointment, Promotion and Tenure Standards and Procedures

 The candidate’s SFR should be used as a guide in evaluating the number of publications and the outlets for publication.

-4.1.2 Creative artistry and/or managerial/technological innovation are made relevant to evaluation by a particular candidate’s Statement of Faculty Responsibilities.
-Their evaluation shall be documented (such as play reviews, copies of patents, etc.) as featured in the annual reports.
+4.1.2 Technological and managerial innovation is made relevant to evaluation by a particular candidate’s SFR.
+Evaluation shall be documented (such as copies of patents, etc.) as featured in the annual reports.

 4.2.
 Standards for Teaching

 4.2.1 The candidate shall demonstrate excellence in teaching and present a record of teaching activities that have been evaluated annually as excellent to outstanding.
-(Refer back to section 3.2 for general standards of quality.)
+See section 3.2 for

 4.3 Standards for Service

 4.3.1 Candidates for reappointment are expected to engage in limited service.
 Untenured faculty members are expected to perform some committee work, but the department emphasizes that the priorities are teaching and research.
 The normal service load is one or two standing committees, with additional short-term committee work (e.g., search committees) occasionally assigned.
 Untenured faculty shall communicate with the department head if service demands seem excessive.
-(Refer back to section 3.3 for general standards of quality.)
+See section 3.3 for standards for assessing service.

 4.4 Standards for Extension and Engagement